Helmholtz-AI-Energy/assas-data-hub/README.md

 * ``Status``: Status of the uploaded dataset
 * ``Name``: Given name of the uploaded dataset

-By click on the column cell ``File`` the user can download By click on the parameter ``Name`` the user comes to a detailed view with following meta information about the dataset:
+By click on the column cell ``File`` the user can download the hdf5 file.

+By click on the parameter ``Name`` the user comes to a detailed view with following meta information about the dataset.

 ### General